redhat-cop/infra-ansible/roles/config-vlans/README.md

 The ansible roles found in this directory are associated with prepping for a vLAN (virtual LAN) install and configuring a vLAN install.
 VLANs allow for creating virtual area networks to avoid the costly process of buying and configuring new expensive routers for what may be a temporary measure.

-The role is relatively straightforward:  it configures the vlans interfaces and brings them online.
+The role is relatively straightforward:  it configures the vLANS interfaces and brings them online.

 Requirements
 ------------